Great Slave Auction: Auction

 Savannah was chosen for the auction due to its proximity to the Butler estate and its status as a large center for slave trading.
-Pierce Butler had the impending sale advertised in The Savannah Republican and The Savannah Daily Morning News by Joseph Bryan, a slave dealer in Savannah.
+Pierce Butler had the impending sale advertised in The Savannah Republican and The Savannah Daily Morning News by Joseph Bryan, a slave dealer in Savannah, and a son of former Georgia congressman Joseph Bryan.
 The advertisements ran daily, except on Sundays, up until the last day of the sale.
 The text of some of the advertisements was, "For Sale, Long Cotton and Rice Negros.
 A gang of 460 negroes, accustomed to the culture of rice and provisions, among them are a number of good mechanics and house servants, will be sold on the 2d and 3d March next, at Savannah, by J. Bryan."
 It was advertised and announced from the beginning that there would be no division of families.
 The slaves were brought to the race track four days before the auction started, allowing buyers and inspectors to take a look at them.
 On the first sale day, there were about 200 buyers present.
 Fierce rains kept many potential buyers away, and the auction began two hours late.
 During the day of the sale, Joseph Bryan was in charge of feeding the slaves and keeping them in "good" condition.
 The slaves were kept in the horse barn stalls.
 All family members were put in the same stall, which had hardwood floors and nothing to sit on.
 The slaves were given small portions of rice, beans, and sometimes cornbread to eat over the two days.
 Skin color often played a role in the price a slave would sell for, but in this sale it was not a factor since almost all of these slaves were dark-skinned.
 Some slaves were skilled in crafts such as shoemaking, cooperage, blacksmithing, carpentry, and machinery.
 The skilled slaves were sold for more and were sought by the buyers during the auction.